-All About The ISTP Personality Type
+All About The ISTP’s Personality Type In The Myers-Briggs System

-Medically reviewed by Laura Angers Maddox
+Medically reviewed by Laura Angers Maddox, NCC, LPC

-Updated February 21, 2024by BetterHelp Editorial Team
+Updated October 21, 2024by BetterHelp Editorial Team

 Have you ever wondered why you do what you do and think the way you think?
 Self-knowledge is a powerful tool: successful relationships and careers happen when you know your strengths and weaknesses and where your natural talent lies.

 The first step in your journey of discovery may be to take a free personality test and identify your personality type.
-In the 1940s, Katherine Briggs and her daughter, Isabel Myers, developed the MBTI (Myers-Briggs Type Indicator), a personality self-test relying heavily on Carl Jung's theory of different personality types.
+In the 1940s, Katherine Briggs and her daughter, Isabel Myers, developed the MBTI (Myers-Briggs Type Indicator), a personality test relying heavily on Carl Jung's theory of different personality types.

 Myers-Briggs concluded that every person is either: